-that is received in respect of the receivable, whether in total or partial payment or other satisfaction of the receivable.
+that is received in respect of the receivable, whether in total or partial payment or other satisfaction2 of the receivable.
 It includes proceeds of proceeds.

-- (f) "Receivable" means a contractual right to payment of a sum of money arising from: - (i) the supply or lease of goods or services;
+(g) "Receivable" means a contractual right to payment of a sum of money arising from one or more of the following:

-- (ii) the assignment or licence of intellectual property; or - (iii) the payment obligation for a credit card transaction.
+- the supply or lease of goods or services; - (ii) the assignment or licence of intellectual property; - (iii) the provision or processing of data; or or - (iv) the payment obligation for a credit card transaction.

-A receivable does not cease to be a receivable as defined by this section if it is consolidated or refinanced by the parties to it.
+If a receivable is consolidated or refinanced, the resulting right to payment is also a receivable.
+Ait receivable does not cease to be a receivable as defined by this section if it is consolidated or refinanced by the parties to it.

-(g) "Registry" means the registration system for this Law established by [the relevant authority in the enacting State].
+(h) "Registry" means the registration system for this Law established by [the relevant authority in the enacting State].

-(h) "Security transfer" means a transfer of a receivable by agreement, or the creation of a right in a receivable by agreement, to secure payment or other performance of an obligation, regardless of the way in which the parties have described the transaction, the status of the transferor or transferee or the nature of the secured obligation.
+(i) "Security transfer" means a transfer of a receivable by agreement, or the creation of a right in a receivable by agreement, to secure payment or other performance of an obligation, regardless of the way in which the parties have described the transaction, the status of the transferor or transferee or the nature of the secured obligation.3

-- (i) "Transfer" of a receivable means: - (i) an outright transfer of the receivable by agreement; and - (ii) a security transfer of the receivable.
+- (j) "Transfer" of a receivable means: - (i) an outright transfer of the receivable by agreement; and - (ii) a security transfer of the receivable.